Gunshot wound: History

 Until the 1880s, the standard practice for treating a gunshot wound called for physicians to insert their unsterilized fingers into the wound to probe and locate the path of the bullet.
 Standard surgical theory such as opening abdominal cavities to repair gunshot wounds, germ theory, and Joseph Lister's technique for antiseptic surgery using diluted carbolic acid, had not yet been accepted as standard practice.
 For example, sixteen doctors attended to President James A. Garfield after he was shot in 1881, and most probed the wound with their fingers or dirty instruments.
 Historians agree that massive infection was a significant factor in Garfield's death.

 At almost the same time, in Tombstone, Arizona Territory, on 13 July 1881, George E. Goodfellow performed the first laparotomy to treat an abdominal gunshot wound.
 Goodfellow pioneered the use of sterile techniques in treating gunshot wounds, washing the person's wound and his hands with lye soap or whisky, and his patient, unlike the President, recovered.
 He became America's leading authority on gunshot wounds and is credited as the United States' first civilian trauma surgeon.

-Mid-nineteenth-century handguns such as the Colt revolvers used during the American Civil War had muzzle velocities of just 230– /s and their powder and ball predecessors had velocities of 167 m/s or less.
+Mid-nineteenth-century handguns such as the Colt revolvers used during the American Civil War had muzzle velocities of just 230 m/s and their powder and ball predecessors had velocities of 167 m/s or less.
 Unlike today's high-velocity bullets, nineteenth-century balls produced almost little or no cavitation and, being slower moving, they were liable to lodge in unusual locations at odds with their trajectory.

 Wilhelm Röntgen's discovery of X-rays in 1895 led to the use of radiographs to locate bullets in wounded soldiers.

 Survival rates for gunshot wounds improved among US military personnel during the Korean and Vietnam Wars, due in part to helicopter evacuation, along with improvements in resuscitation and battlefield medicine.
 Similar improvements were seen in US trauma practices during the Iraq War.
 Military health care providers who return to civilian practice sometimes disseminate military trauma care practices.
 One such practice is to transfer major trauma cases to an operating theater as soon as possible, to stop internal bleeding.
 Within the United States, the survival rate for gunshot wounds has increased, leading to declines in the gun death rate in states that have stable rates of gunshot hospitalizations.